docker/docs/docker-cloud/getting-started/deploy-app/2_set_up.md

 [Python](https://www.python.org/) applications.

-* If you already have 2.x or Python 3.x installed, you probably have `pip` and `setuptools`, but will need to upgrade per the instructions [here](https://packaging.python.org/installing/).
+* If you already have 2.x or Python 3.x installed, you probably have `pip` and `setuptools`, but need to upgrade per the instructions [here](https://packaging.python.org/installing/).

   > The Docker Cloud CLI does not currently support Python 3.x.